Wilfrid Laurier University: Brantford campus

 Laurier's Brantford Campus is located in Brantford, Ontario, approximately 50 km south of the campus in Waterloo.
 The campus opened its doors in 1999 with a total of 39 students in its inaugural year.
 As of January 2015, there were 2,625 full-time students, and an unstated number of part-time students, enrolled at the school.
 In late 2017, Laurier estimated a total of over 3,000 students.

 According to Maclean's, Laurier's "Standout Programs" in 2017-2018 included Game Design and Development at the Brantford campus.
 "The program develops skills not only in game design, project management and entrepreneurship, but also considers how transformative games are used in areas such as education, corporate training, health care and more."

-Residences

-Brantford campus has the following apartment-style residences: